thomaslantern/nes-hello-world/README.md

 </ul>
 (Also if you look really closely at my code, you should be able to make out the simpler tiles, such as the letters and numbers.)

-An excellent (but not too difficult) exercise would be to change the tiles from "Hello World" to something different, like "Hello [your name here]" Can you see how you might do this?
+An excellent (but not too difficult) exercise would be to change the tiles from "Hello World!" to something different, like "Hello [your name here]!"
+Can you see how you might do this?

 <h2>Next Steps</h2>